|

 stg-float - Push patches to the top, even if applied

-Float a patch or range of patches to be the top-most applied patches.
+Push patches to the top, even if applied.
+Float one or more patches to be the topmost applied patches.
 The patches to be floated may currently be either applied or unapplied.
 The necessary pop and push operations will be performed to float the named patches.
 Patches not specified will remain applied or unapplied as they were prior to the float operation.

 Part of the StGit suite - see stg(1)